jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 * Responsive design
 * Unlimited presentations on a single page
 * Just upload your images to your media library, no external service needed
-* Variable amount of frames, limit is 365 images
+* Variable amount of images, limit is 365 images
 * Customize speed and inertia
 * Reverse dragging
 * Custom frame format, no renaming of files
-* Optional autorotation on start
+* Optional autorotation on start 1 is one rotation after start and 2 is 2 rotations and so on
 * Reverse autorotation
-* Speed autorotation
+* Speed autorotation otherwise it uses the speed of the viewer
 * Custom start frame
-* Float and margin
+* Float and margin for some placement control
 * ShortCodes system, [generate the shortcodes online for more control](https://www.360-javascriptviewer.com/wordpress)
 * Very lightweight (50kb)